suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 Each of these uses happens at a different stage of the manifest lifecycle, so each has different requirements.

-##  SUIT manifest design summary
+##  SUIT Manifest Design Summary

-In order to provide flexible behaviour to constrained devices, while still allowing more powerful devices to use their full capabilities, the SUIT manifest encodes the required behaviour of a Recipient device.
+In order to provide flexible behaviour to constrained devices, while still allowing more powerful devices to use their full capabilities, the SUIT manifest encodes the required behaviour of a Recipient.
 Behaviour is encoded as a specialised byte code, contained in a CBOR list.
 This promotes a flat encoding, which simplifies the parser.
 The information encoded by this byte code closely matches the operations that a device will perform, which promotes ease of processing.
 The core operations used by most update and trusted execution operations are represented in the byte code.
 The byte code can be extended by registering new operations.

 The specialised byte code approach gives benefits equivalent to those provided by a scripting language or conventional byte code, with two substantial differences.
 First, the language is extremely high level, consisting of only the operations that a device may perform during update and trusted execution of a firmware image.
 Second, the language specifies behaviours in a linearised form, without reverse branches.
 Conditional processing is supported, and parallel and out-of-order processing may be performed by sufficiently capable devices.